Carlos Santana Player Props: Pirates vs. Brewers

-On Saturday, Carlos Santana (.634 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 4:05 PM ET.
+On Sunday, Carlos Santana (.650 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
+First pitch is at 1:35 PM ET.

-In his last appearance, he collected three extra-base hits (3-for-5 with two doubles, a home run and two RBI) against the Brewers.

 Carlos Santana Game Info & Props vs. the Brewers